ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 </script>
 ```

 **Note:** if you reload the app from the Tasting Notes tab and don't go to the Teas tab before opening the modal you won't see any teas.
 This isn't really an issue for "normal" operation of the app on a device, but it _is_ an issue.
-Let's add an `initialize()` function and call it within our `script setup`.
+Let's add an `initialize()` function and call it within our `script` section.
 Performing the tests for this is an "extra credit" assignment left to the user.

 The code looks something like this: